Task types

 6. Create an activity (hours registration) for this task.

-Below is an example of a task to be realized by the specified employee, in this example the employee Yuki Inkoop (Yuki Purchase).
+Below is the task to be realized by the specified employee, in this example the employee Yuki Inkoop (Yuki Purchase).

-Click on > in front of the task with Approved status.
+To realize a task, click on > in front of the task with the status Approved.
 The following screen is opened:

 1. Send the task back to the step Approval